-If fencing is required, we recommend placing the fencing device on the public network.
+We recommend placing the fencing device on the public network.
 The reason for placing the fencing device on the public network is explained by how fencing and communication work in various implementations.
 In this case the two implementations are a public versus a private network interface for fencing communications.

 Note: Fencing is required by Red Hat.
-If you do not define a fencing method, your failover will fail with an error "no method defined" when the cluster attempts to fail over to the backup node.
+If you do not define a fencing method, your failover will fail with an error no method defined when the cluster attempts to fail over to the backup node.